 - 1. Time controls can be set by individual player agreement.
 Except that for all games reported on a match results sheet (counting or extra board), a time control of game in 30 minutes ("G/30") or slower must be used. - 2.
-The default time control is 45 moves in 90 minutes with a 5 second delay, followed by a secondary time control of sudden death in one hour with a 5 second delay.
+The default time control is 90 minutes sudden death, with a 5 second delay (i.e. G90/d5).
 This default will apply in the absence of agreement to a different time control between the two players. - 3.
-If a digital clock with delay capability is not available for a game, the alternate default time control shall be 45 moves in 90 minutes with no delay, followed by a secondary time control of sudden death in one hour with no delay. - 4.
-If there is a choice between using a digital clock with delay capability and a clock without delay capability, the digital clock with delay capability shall be used, unless both players agree to use the clock without delay capability.

-- 5. If a clock must be started in the absence of a player, if a delay clock is available, the default time control will apply, and if a delay clock is unavailable, the alternate default time control will apply, unless the team captains agree otherwise. - 6.
-If a clock without delay capability is used, and a player has two minutes or less time left in the sudden death time control, that player may make an insufficient losing chances claim. - a.
-If both captains (or neutral TD) agree the claim is correct (a class C player would have - < 10% chance losing the position to a Master given ample time), the game is drawn. - b.
-If both captains (or neutral TD) agree the claim is incorrect, the claim is denied and play is continued after one minute is subtracted from the claimant's remaining time. - c.
+If a digital clock with delay capability is not available for a game, the alternate default time control shall be 90 minutes sudden death, with no delay (G90). - 4.
+If there is a choice between using a digital clock with delay capability and a clock without delay capability, the digital clock with delay capability shall be used, unless both players agree to use the clock without delay capability. - 5.
+If a clock must be started in the absence of a player, if a delay clock is available, the default time control will apply, and if a delay clock is unavailable, the alternate default time control will apply, unless the team captains agree otherwise. - 6.
+If a clock without delay capability is used, and a player has two minutes or less time left in the sudden death time control, that player may make an insufficient losing chances claim. a.
+If both captains (or neutral TD) agree the claim is correct (a class C player would have < 10% chance losing the position to a Master given ample time), the game is drawn. b.
+If both captains (or neutral TD) agree the claim is incorrect, the claim is denied and play is continued after one minute is subtracted from the claimant's remaining time. c.
 If the claim is unclear: If a delay clock is available, continue play with a delay clock using half the claimant's time, all the opponent's time, and delay 5 seconds.
-If no delay clock is available, continue play with captains/TD watching; a follow-up claim may then be made. - d.
+If no delay clock is available, continue play with captains/TD watching; a follow-up claim may then be made. d.
 In all cases, an insufficient losing chances claim is also a draw offer to the opponent.
 Teams are encouraged to have a delay clock available to support unclear claims